-7.4.
-Critical success factors
+Critical success factors 7.4.

 The developments and expected impacts described above will not happen spontaneously.
 For these benefits to materialise a number of critical success factors (CSFs) must be in place.
 The following CSFs have been identified for EOSC: